rwtourdot/linker/README.md

 #### Phase Structural Variants (10X/Nanopore)

-Once haplotypes are found, and associated Structural Variants can be phased with a 10X or Nanopore tumor sample.
+Once haplotypes are found, associated Structural Variants can be phased with a 10X or Nanopore tumor sample.
 Structual Variant's can be called with a SV caller and converted to the svfile input format described in the I/O section below.

 ```
 ./linker sv_phase -i ./input.bam -v het_sites.vcf -e tenx -u ./svfile.dat -n august15
 ```
   * Output is a phased sv file: sv_phased.dat

-#### Phase Germline with HiC clone data
+#### Phase Germline with HiC (clonal sample)

 HiC data can be phased in a similar fashon to SV's.
 This command takes an input HiC bam file and a vcf file or coverage file and phases any chromosome contacts which overlap a het site.
 HiC data is sparse and a connection of two het sites does not guarantee they are on the same allele.
 HiC phasing data is therefore probibalistic and requires another long or linked read technology to phase accurately.